 A medical training manikin is a model of the human body for teaching anatomy, demonstrating surgical operations, and nurse and EMS training.
 These lifelike models are technologically advanced training tools in which the manikins can breathe, talk, sweat, react to medication and even die.
 Just as the aviation industry uses flight simulators for pilot training instead of having them jump into a jet and try to take off, medical professionals cannot practice and train on live patients.

 Medical simulation is sometimes referred to as nursing simulation, healthcare simulation, patient simulation, clinical simulation, nurse simulation training or surgical simulation.
-This training is often conducted in dedicated units within a simulation labhealthcare facility or other standalone buildings.
+This training is often conducted in dedicated units within a healthcare facility or other standalone buildings.
 However, many organizations operate Mobile Sim Labs, which are fully-equipped vehicles with training personnel and equipment that travel to healthcare facilities and into rural communities.

 These mobile training labs are staffed by licensed, experienced healthcare professionals and educators who use these healthcare simulation vehicles to provide a realistic learning environment.
 In these mobile simulation vehicles trainees are in a realistic healthcare setting where high-fidelity patient manikins are wirelessly operated by educational and simulation technical training staff.